CoPS: Conditional Prompt Synthesis for Zero-Shot Anomaly Detection: Additional Implementation Details

-\cite{chen2024clip} builds on APRIL-GAN's lightweight linear adapters and further integrates representative vector selection and multi-scale feature fusion to produce both image-/pixel-level anomaly scores.
-For a fair comparison with CoPS, we retrain CLIP-AD using the official code, adopting the same backbone (ViT-L/14@336px), input resolution (\mbox{$518\times518$}), and experimental setting (training on VisA, testing on others).
+\textbf{CLIP-AD} \cite{chen2024clip} builds on APRIL-GAN's lightweight linear adapters and further integrates representative vector selection and multi-scale feature fusion to produce both image-/pixel-level anomaly scores.
+Since CLIP-AD originally uses an uncommon backbone (ViT-B/16@240px) and input resolution ($240\times240$), we retrain it with the official code under our backbone (ViT-L/14@336px) and input resolution ($518\times518$).